gtk-rs/gir/book/src/config_api.md

     name = "stock_list_ids"
     # allows to ignore global functions
     ignore = true
+    # allows to define if the function was moved to a trait
+    doc_trait_name = "StockExt"
+    # allows to define if the function was moved to a struct
+    doc_struct_name = "Stock"
 ```

 Which will prevent gir from generating `stock_list_ids`.
 If you want to specify